What is skin cancer?

 The survival rate for non-melanoma skin cancer is very high.
 The survival rate for melanoma skin cancer is high if detected early.
 The survival rate for melanoma skin cancer falls significantly if it becomes more advanced.

-Research undertaken by the Cancer Research UK indicated that the almost 9 in 10 people diagnosed with melanoma skin cancer in England survive their disease for ten years or more.
+Research undertaken by the Cancer Research UK indicated that almost 9 in 10 people diagnosed with melanoma skin cancer in England survive their disease for ten years or more.

 However, one shouldn’t get complacent because the survival rate is high.
 There are around 2,300 melanoma skin cancer deaths in the UK every year, that's more than 6 every day.